Ngnghm/ngnghm.github.io/_src/posts/2015-08-02-the-way-houyhnhnms-compute.md

 it looked small and simple once the support system was assumed.
 Functional programming languages like ML or Haskell yield much simpler systems if you take into account the verification tools and the development process;
-yet still neglected entire swaths of what makes a complete computing system, such as IDE, Operating System, persistent storage usage conventions, schema upgrade, etc., and so they ended up being overall still pretty complex.
+yet they still neglected entire swaths of what makes a complete computing system, such as IDE, Operating System, persistent storage usage conventions, schema upgrade, etc., and so they ended up being overall still pretty complex.